a-musing-moose/docker_book/processes.rst

 This can get a little cumbersome to work with, not only do you have to remember (or work out) the name of the container you currently have running but also all the command line switches like ``-it``.
-So to make things a little easy I have put together a little tool call rind_ that takes care of a lot of this for you.
+So to make things a little easy I have put together a little tool called Rind_ that takes care of a lot of this for you.

 Rind
 ----